pieFi-platform/piefi-connect-sdk/README.md

 # PieFi Connect Typescript SDK
 More robust documentation is in the works!
-Hang tight and hop our discord: https://discord.gg/upsidecoop
+Hang tight and hop in our discord: https://discord.gg/upsidecoop

 ## 📖 Documentation
 Visit our developer documentation to learn how to build using the PieFi Connect SDK.